Hans Faber

 ‘God is dead and cold.
 What would he?
 It must be without him’

 His words were a blasphemy of the first degree and could not go unpunished.
-Even in the nineteenth century when philosopher Friedrich Nietzsche, perhaps inspired by skipper Ocke, wrote “Gott ist tot“ (‘God is dead’), or when TIME magazine printed in the year 1966 on its cover the question “Is God dead?”, the allegedly modern world was outraged and in shock.
+Even in the nineteenth century, when philosopher Friedrich Nietzsche, perhaps inspired by skipper Ocke, wrote "Gott ist tot" ('God is dead'), or when TIME magazine printed in the year 1966 on its cover the question "Is God dead?", the allegedly modern world was already outraged and in shock.
 Therefore, it should not come as a surprise that as soon as Ocke had spoken these terrible words first a thousand years earlier, an enormous wave rolled towards the ship.
 It threw Ocke overboard.
 Immediately, a bolt of lightning struck Ocke and opened the abyss.
-Ocke, his ship and crew were swallowed by the salty scum and taken to its dark depths.
+The jaws of the wolf opened, and Ocke, his ship and crew were swallowed by the salty scum and taken to its dark depths.
 For all eternity.

 Centuries later, many inlet seas in the province of Friesland silted up and were turned into arable land.
 Where once the wild sea reigned, grasslands and buttercups had taken over.
-For long, a wooden pole protruded above the lush grass.
-It was the tip of the mast of Ocke’s ship, and the fields were called Ocke Hel or Okkehel.
-It is low-laying land, submerged during winter and filled with reeds and singing birds during summer.
+For long, until around the year 1825, a wooden pole protruded above the lush grass (Van der Molen 1940).
+It was the tip of the mast of Ocke's ship, and the fields were called Ocke Hel or Okkehel.
+It is low-lying land.
+Submerged during winter, and filled with reeds and singing birds during summer.
 Unfortunately, the exact spot of the ship is no longer known.
 Cows used the tip of the mast to rub their body and skin against.
 Until it broke off.
-No farmer ever bordered to mark the spot.
+No farmer ever bothered to mark the spot.

-To find the fields where the spectacular ordeal took place, leave the village of Witmarsum in south-western direction via Koudehuisterdijk Rd.
-Actually, this backroad is an old dyke and part of the circular dyke-system Pingjumer Gulden Halsband.
-Follow the road until you reach the hamlet of Koudehuizum which is not much more than a farmstead.
-South, towards the hamlet of Harkezijl and the terp village of Schraard, the landscape is a maze of medieval plots of lands with remnants of medieval dykes like Marnedijk, Kattendijk and Schraarderhemdijk.
-Latter is locally also known as Grienedyk 'green/young dyke' (Kartskarel 2006).
-When looking into south-western direction, you can see at a distance of about 1.5 kilometers the viaduct named Okkehel too, as we mentioned at the beginning of this post.
-This wider area is where once the abyss opened during a foul storm with thunder and lightening.
+To find the fields where the spectacular ordeal took place, leave the village of Witmarsum in a south-western direction via Koudehuisterdijk Rd.
+Actually, this backroad is an old dyke and part of the circular dyke-system Pingjumer Gulden Halsband (see further below).
+Follow the road until you reach the hamlet of Koudehuizum, which is not much more than a farmstead.
+South, towards the hamlet of Harkezijl and the terp village of Schraard, the landscape is a maze of medieval plots of land with remnants of medieval dykes like Marnedijk, Kattendijk, and Schraarderhemdijk.
+The latter is locally also known as Grienedyk 'green/young dyke' (Kartskarel 2006).
+When looking in the south-western direction, you can see at a distance of about 1.5 kilometers the viaduct named Okkehel too, as we mentioned at the beginning of this blog post.
+This wider area is where once the abyss opened during a foul storm with thunder and lightning.

 What the hel?